grycap/oscar-landing/content/english/blog/post-guide-to-deployment-services.md

 - `OSCAR Dashboard`: The [OSCAR Dashboard section](https://docs.oscar.grycap.net/latest/deployment-oscar-dashboard) demonstrates the deployment of services through an OSCAR cluster dashboard.
 The dashboard offers an intuitive graphical interface that significantly streamlines interaction with cluster elements.
 To deploy a service, the panel offers two paths: the `FDL option`, where the `.yaml` configuration file and corresponding script are uploaded directly, or the `Form option`, which allows manual entry of service characteristics (names, resources, and variables) in a web form.
 In both cases, after completing the upload or the form and clicking `Create Service`, the service is deployed and ready for execution.

+Example using the OSCAR Dashboard

 ![OSCAR-Dashboard](/images/blog/post-guide-to-deployment-services/dashboard-form.png)

 - `OSCAR Python`: The [OSCAR Python section](https://docs.oscar.grycap.net/latest/deployment-oscar-python) shows how to deploy services to an OSCAR cluster from Python.
 You can use the OSCAR API directly or, more easily, the [oscar-python client](https://github.com/grycap/oscar_python) developed for this language.
 The process begins with installing the [oscar-python library](https://pypi.org/project/oscar-python/) (`pip install oscar-python`) and initializing the client, which requires configuring an options object with the cluster endpoint and the authentication method, either using basic credentials (username and password) or a valid OIDC token.
 Once the Client object is configured, deployment is simplified using the `client.create_service` function, passing the path to the FDL file containing the service definition as the only parameter.

+Example using Python client

 ```
 try: